Quantum limit cycles and synchronization from a measurement perspective: Conclusions

 \section{Conclusions}

-In this work, we have emphasized the qualitative similarity between synchronization of quantum limit-cycle oscillators and classical limit-cycle oscillators subject to noise.
-Individual quantum trajectories obtained through heterodyne detection exhibit persistent, fluctuating oscillations similar to the trajectories of classical limit-cycle oscillators subject to noise.
-Viewing quantum limit cycles through the lens of a suitable measurement goes beyond the ensemble analysis using the density operator; this contributes to understanding what a quantum limit cycle is.
-While we focused on the quantum vdP oscillator and quantum spins-$1/2$, the measurement perspective should also prove useful for other types of quantum limit cycles.
+We have shown that individual quantum trajectories obtained through heterodyne detection exhibit persistent oscillations with stabilized amplitude analogous to the trajectories of classical limit-cycle oscillators subject to noise.
+For both quantum van der Pol oscillators and spins-$1/2$, we analyzed limit cycles not only at the ensemble level but also on the trajectory level, similar to how classical limit cycles can be described in terms of a Fokker-Planck equation and the corresponding Langevin equation.

+Viewing quantum limit cycles from a measurement perspective goes beyond the ensemble analysis based on the density operator.
+Thus, our work sheds light onto the conceptual issue of what constitutes a quantum limit cycle.
+While in our examples, heterodyne detection made the limit cycles apparent, other measurement strategies, such as direct photon counting, do not necessarily reveal the continuous limit-cycle dynamics.
+Therefore, a system's master equation alone without specifying the coupling to the environment or a specific measurement type is not sufficient to decide whether it exhibits a limit cycle.
+One may say that a master equation features a limit cycle if there is at least one measurement or unraveling that renders it apparent.

-Furthermore, we demonstrated that synchronization of both quantum and classical limit-cycle oscillators can be characterized by analogous measures of phase locking and frequency entrainment.
+For coupled limit-cycle oscillators, we demonstrated that synchronization of both quantum and classical limit-cycle oscillators can be characterized by analogous measures of phase locking and frequency entrainment.
 These measures are based on phase-space distributions and emission spectra.
 While these measures have been discussed theoretically, this work shows their connection to an experimentally accessible quantity: the heterodyne current of the photodetector.

-Our analysis proved particularly useful in studying the presence of limit cycles in quantum spins-$1/2$, which has been discussed previously~\citep{rouletSynchronizingSmallestPossible2018,parra-lopezSynchronizationTwolevelQuantum2020,zhang2023observing}.
-While these works focused on the ensemble-averaged density operator, we showed that individual quantum trajectories obtained under heterodyne detection make the limit cycle apparent.
-Other types of measurements would result in trajectories that do not show a limit-cycle behavior.
-Therefore, a system's master equation alone without specifying the coupling to the environment or a specific measurement type is not sufficient to decide whether it exhibits a limit cycle.
-One may say that a master equation features a limit cycle if there is at least one measurement or unraveling that renders it apparent.

-Much research is devoted to understanding the differences between quantum and classical synchronization.
-We expect that the continuous-measurement perspective provided here will facilitate the analysis of quantum effects in synchronization.
+Whereas previous experiments on quantum synchronization have relied on quantum state tomography or Wigner function reconstruction, heterodyne detection presents a different approach, which additionally provides insights into the dynamics of the limit cycles.